RVirmoors/rvirmoors.github.io/_posts/2021-06-30-bitsy-game.md

 Also, if I had to start over, I'd use [pixsy](https://ruin.itch.io/pixsy) to draw my backgrounds.
 You can usually tell when a Bitsy game is done this way---getting 1-bit pixel art to look good is hard enough without having to draw it one 8x8 tile at a time.

 Oh well, this should be alright for a first attempt.
+Figuring out how the game works is part of the challenge, which is maybe not that motivating, but might tickle some people's fancy.
 I'd appreciate any feedback (on [twitter](https://twitter.com/growlerpig) or [itch](https://rvirmoors.itch.io/albertine)), since by now I've lost all perspective.

 [^1]: If you haven't played a Bitsy game before, maybe start with [a better one](https://itch.io/games/made-with-bitsy) to get a feel for the style.